raptor-ml/raptor/README.md

 * **DevOps teams** love Raptor because it's **built on top of Kubernetes**, leveraging their standard stack, and it's *ridiculously* easy to deploy and manage (because of Kubernetes, duh?).

-And what about the engineers?
-Well, it's finally taking away this "burden" from them.

 ### ⭐️ Features

 * **Same code for both training and production**<br/>